madrobby/zepto/README.md

 The resulting files are:

-1. dist/zepto.js
+1. `dist/zepto.js`
-2. dist/zepto.min.js
+2. `dist/zepto.min.js`

 To include optional modules and remove default ones, use the `concat` task.
-In this example, "touch" and "fx" are removed, but "data" is added:
+In this example, "touch" and "fx" are removed, but "data" and "selector" are added:

 ~~~
-$ rake concat[-touch:-fx:data] dist
+$ rake concat[-touch:-fx:data:selector] dist
 ~~~

 ## Zepto modules